clemson-cal/app-binary2d/README.md

 - Parallel execution with blocks ~ threads is as bad as 50% slower
 - Parallel execution with blocks >> threads is as much as 2x faster

 The last configuration with `--tokio` approaches ~70% scaling on a single node.
-On a 28-core Mac Pro workstation, it should top 90 Mzps per RK step, with the block size set to 64.
+On a 28-core Mac Pro workstation, it tops 90 million zone-updates per second, per RK step (Mzps), with the block size set to 64.
 For comparison, message passing with blocks ~ physical cores tops out at ~100 Mzps with message passing.

 Since the optimal mode depends on the mesh configuration, we are tentatively planning to maintain both parallelization strategies.
 That may not mean that all runtime configurations are supported in both parallelization modes.
 For example runs with tracer particles may require `--tokio`.